geoserver/geoserver.github.io/_posts/2023-03-14-geoserver-2-23-RC1-released.md

 While this should not result in any change to functionality, it has resulted in quite a lot of carefult quality assurance and testing to ensure everything is still connected and works as intended.

-Your "it works" feedback during the release-candidate testing cycle is valuable and will make Joseph Miler (GeoSolution) who worked on this activity feel good.
+Your "it works" feedback during the release-candidate testing cycle is valuable and will make Joseph Miller (GeoSolution) who worked on this activity feel good.

 * [GEOS-10779](https://osgeo-org.atlassian.net/browse/GEOS-10779) Upgrade GeoServer Core Spring to 5.3.23 and Spring Security to 5.7.3